 - Onion Flakes

-- Slice raw bacon into small pieces and add to a cold pot.
+- Render sliced bacon.
+Slice raw bacon into small pieces and add to a cold pot.
 Turn the heat to medium-high and begin to render the bacon to release the fat which will be used for frying the mirepoix.5 slices bacon (optional)

 - Fry Mirepoix until it browns.
 Finely dice or grate the onion, celery, green pepper, carrots, and garlic for the mirepoix and add the the pot with the rendered bacon fat to caramelize, stirring occasionally to prevent burning.
 Fry for 10-15 minutes, or until the mirepoix has started to caramelize and brown.1 medium onion, 2 stalks celery, 1 medium carrot (optional), 1 medium green pepper, 2 cloves garlic

 - Simmer tomatoes until tender.
 Once the meat has started to brown, add the canned tomatoes, and chopped jalapeno peppers.
 Cover with a lid and simmer over medium-low heat for 20-30 minutes to soften the tomatoes and tenderize the meat.14 oz canned tomatoes, 1 large jalapeno pepper

 - Add cauliflower rice and cook.
 Season to taste and add in the riced cauliflower.
-Combine well and cover for an additional 10-15 minutes until the cauliflower in almost tender and soft.
-Stir occasionally to prevent burning but keep the lid on to steam the cauliflower.
+Combine well and cover for an additional 10-15 minutes until the cauliflower is almost tender and soft.
+Stir occasionally to prevent burning but keep the lid on to steam the cauliflower.1 large cauliflower

 Make Ahead Tips, Leftover, and Meal Prep